Havard Oak

 Maintenance

 Slow growing, it doesn’t get established easily.
 Creates a thicket in deep sands.
 May be several years before it begins to spread by suckers.
 Its rhizomes form good dune stabilization.
 It is in the white oak group and therefore less susceptible to oak wilt.
-Propagation: seed.
+Native habitat: sand dunes, areas devoid of almost all other trees.

 Blooms March-May.
 A shrub or small tree with papery, light gray bark.
 Thick leaves are oval or elliptical, margins with deep lobes.
 The leaf surface is shiny, light green, with lower surface tawny and woolly.
 Tiny flowers are arranged in a catkin.
 The fruit is an acorn with a pubescent reddish-brown cup, which covers 1⁄3 – 1⁄2 of the nut.